When I first qualified as a nurse I worked at the Hallamshire Hospital Respiratory Unit and on the Cystic Fibrosis ward and then at Weston Park.

 Obviously we are not just about end of life care - we also look at symptom management and help with pain control and because you’re working with patients that much more closely, you get to know them, you get to know their personalities.

-Don’t get me wrong - of course there are some sad days and it can be very trying but I feel it is a privilege to look after these people.
+Don’t get me wrong - of course there are some sad days but I feel it is a privilege to look after these people.